 Attack is where all the fun happens in this tactic.
 There’s no patient tiki-taka possession football here, it’s all quick and direct.

 You want your players to move the ball forward very quickly immediately after they win it, using the wide midfielders as an outlet to stretch play as often as possible.

 With this in mind, I’ve gone with fast build-up play and direct passing with a width of 65.
-Four players in the box is enough to protect the shape of the team from counterattacks.
+Four players in the box are enough to protect the shape of the team from counterattacks.